 “Gastroesophageal reflux disease, commonly shortened to GERD, occurs when stomach contents, including acid or bile, wash back into the esophagus,” said F. Paul Buckley III, MD, general surgeon at Scott & White Hospital – Round Rock.
 “Over time, this acid erodes the lining of the esophagus, resulting in discomfort, or in some cases, serious complications.”

-During GERD Awareness Week, patients are encouraged to understand the symptoms and causes of GERD, its associated health risks, and treatment options.
+Here’s what you need to know about the symptoms and causes of GERD, its associated health risks and treatment options.

 What are the causes and symptoms of GERD?

 GERD can affect people at any age, but the risk for developing GERD increases after age 40.
 GERD is caused by a weak lower esophageal sphincter (LES) that does not adequately prevent stomach acid from escaping the stomach and flowing back into the esophagus.
 GERD also can be related to a hiatal hernia, which can allow stomach acid or undigested food to wash back into the esophagus after a meal.

 GERD should only be diagnosed by a physician and may require further testing to be confirmed.
 The following symptoms may be indicators to visit your physician: